gajus/eslint-plugin-jsdoc/.README/README.md

 }
 ```

+Note: ESLint does not allow settings to have keys which conflict with Object.prototype e.g. `'constructor'`.
+To work around this use can use the key `'tag constructor'`.

 One may also use an object with a `message` and `replacement`.

 The following will report the message `@extends is to be used over @augments as it is more evocative of classes than @augments` upon encountering `@augments`.